profirmserv/pfs-avrdude_builder/README.md

 ## Pre-Built Binaries

 You can also download [debs we've built](https://bitbucket.org/profirmserv/pfs-avrdude_builder/downloads).
-These debs are for 64-bit Ubuntu Xenial (16.04).
-If you need something else, build it yourself.
+These debs are for 64-bit Ubuntu Xenial (16.04) but they might work on other versions.

 ## Contributions